 The good news is that there are some things you can do to manage the symptoms:

 - Drink lots of water.
 And I mean LOTS!
 4-5 liters per day should be your minimum.
 Water can be surprisingly effective at helping to regulate your appetite, reduce symptom severity, and even encourage faster adaptation to the diet.
+(See also: How Much Water Should I Be Drinking on the Keto Diet?)

 - Take a painkiller.
 While there are no viral or bacterial infections causing the symptoms, you may find that a painkiller helps to reduce the severity of your headache, nausea, vomiting, or digestive upset.